php-fig/fig-standards/proposed/autoloader/autoload.md

   class name_ of `\Foo\Bar\Baz\Qux`, a namespace prefix of `\Foo\Bar\`, and a _base directory_ of `/path/to/packages/foo-bar/src`, the transformation
   rules in the specification will result in a _mapped file name_ of `/path/to/packages/foo-bar/src/Baz/Qux.php`.
-This is the equivalent of a _transformed path_ as defined in PSR-T.

 3. Specification
 ----------------

+### 3.1.
+General

-- A fully qualified class name MUST begin with a top-level namespace name, which MUST be followed by zero or more sub-namespace names, and MUST end in a class name.
-This means that a PSR-X compliant class name MUST consist of at least one namespace name and a class name.
+The fully qualified class name MUST begin with a namespace name, which MAY be followed by one or more additional namespace names, and MUST end in a class name.

-- The namespace prefix of a fully qualified class name MUST be mapped to a base directory; that namespace prefix MAY be mapped to more than one base directory.
+At least one namespace prefix of the fully qualified class name MUST correspond to a base directory.

-- The class name MUST be transformed into a file path using PSR-T. The class name MUST be used as the logical path, a namespace prefix MUST be used as the logical prefix, the logical separator MUST be a backslash, the related base directory for the namespace prefix MUST be used as the directory prefix.
-The transformed path MUST be suffixed with `.php`, resulting in a _mapped file name_.
+A namespace prefix MAY correspond to more than one base directory.

+### 3.2.
+Registered Autoloaders

+The registered autoloader MUST transform the fully qualified class name using the rules in section 3.3.
+The result MUST be suffixed with `.php` to generate a mapped file name.

-- If the _mapped file name_ exists in the file system, the registered autoloader MUST include or require it.
+If the mapped file name exists in the file system, the registered autoloader MUST include or require it.

-- The registered autoloader callback MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.
+The registered autoloader MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.

+### 3.3.
+Transformation

+Given a fully qualified class name, a namespace prefix, and a base directory that corresponds with that namespace prefix ...

+- The fully qualified class name MUST be normalized so that any leading namespace separator is removed.
+(PHP versions 5.x and later do this automatically.)

+- The namespace prefix MUST be normalized so that any leading namespace separator is removed, and so that it ends with a namespace separator.

+- The base directory MUST be normalized so that it ends with directory separator.

+- The namespace prefix portion of the fully qualified class name MUST be replaced with the corresponding base directory.

+- Namespace separators in the relative class name portion of the fully qualified class name MUST be replaced with directory separators.

 4. Implementations